 Address: Keszthely, Kastély u.
 1, 8360 Hungary

-Entrance Fees: A basic ticket admitting you to the castle and one exhibit costs HUF 2900, while the most wide-ranging ticket will set you back HUF 4400, with seniors and those under 26 entering half price.
+Entrance Fees: Tickets to the castle and one exhibit costs HUF 2900 while the most comprehensive entrance ticket will set you back HUF 4400, with seniors and those under 26 entering for half-price.

 23. Szigliget Castle

 Unlike much of this list, Szigliget Castle gets its distinctive beauty not from how it’s been preserved, but from how it has decayed.

 Although now reunited with the mainland, the castle was originally built on a volcanic island in the middle of Lake Balaton and watched over its waters for Turkish pirates during the Ottoman period.